MajidDehghaniSanij/ExtremeProjections/README.md

 - Depict model uncertainty.

 ### 3. Climate Indices & Extremes
-- Calculate indices such as **Warm Spell Duration** and other metrics related to extreme events.
+- Calculate indices such as **Warm Spell, CDDM, TRC** and other metrics related to extreme events.
 - Analyze indices over **historical and future periods (1950–2100)**.
 - Assess model agreement in predicting extreme events.